omega-800/haessig/README.md

 # HÄSSIG

-A swiss german (Zurich dialect) language.
+A swiss german (Zurich dialect) programming language.
 Acronym stands for:

 Hässig,
 Ändlich
 Schwiizerdütschi
 Software
 In
 Gebruuch

+> [!CAUTION]
+> Still in early stages of active development
+> Even though this is a very serious project, compatibility with future versions is not guaranteed

 ## Grammar